 If your wife asks you about your plans for both of your dinner and you can’t make a decision, then scalping is not for you.
 Because scalping trading requires you to be decisive.

 You’re trading on a really low timeframe.
 Sometimes scalpers don’t even look at charts, they simply look at the order flow and make decisions out of it.
 They are making split-second decisions.

-If you are always on the side-lines, afraid to be wrong, not sure what to do, then clearly scalping is not for you.
+If you are always on the side-lines, unable to stick to your scalping stop loss due to fear of being wrong, not sure what to do, then clearly scalping is not for you.

 3. You can’t read the price action of the market